rediwo/redi-orm/orm/README.md

-# Agile Package
+# ORM Package

-The `agile` package provides a Prisma-like experience in Go, using JSON strings for query definitions while supporting both type-safe and non-type-safe usage patterns.
+The `orm` package provides a Prisma-like experience in Go, using JSON strings for query definitions while supporting both type-safe and non-type-safe usage patterns.

 ## Overview

-The agile package is an independent, high-level API that sits on top of the RediORM core.
+The orm package is an independent, high-level API that sits on top of the RediORM core.
 It provides:

 - **JSON-based queries** - Use familiar JSON syntax instead of method chaining
 - **Automatic type conversion** - Handles database-specific type conversions (e.g., MySQL string numbers)